loolooyyyy/konfigurations/README.md

 todo

-### Multiple sources:

-todo

 ### Assumptions / Limitaions:

-Shit. this is all wrong

- - A config value may be updated, BUT it will not be removed from a configuration source, otherwise the behaviour is not predicted.
-   (reason: after an instance of KonfigV is created, it's expected to always
-    return a value, and not be removed).

- - When combining multiple configuration sources, a config key is always read from a single source, and it is NOT moved between different sources.
-   Otherwise, clients of a configuration key will NOT be notified of furthur change and updates.
-   Multiple sources can have the same key (override each other) as long as the overriding key is not removed from the source containing that key.

- - Updates to configuration sources MUST, MUST, MUST take place in a single thread.
-Also, they should not be too frequesnt (too frequent as in updateing in a while loop with no delay.
+ - Updates of configuration sources, and calling the update() method on a Konfiguration,MUST, MUST, MUST take place in a single thread.
+   Also, they should not be too frequesnt (too frequent as in constantly calling update() in a while loop with no delay.
 A few milli-seconds would do).